heyJonBray/based-button/docs/spec.md

 - Not an AMM or lending protocol.
 - Not offchain-timed; onchain timestamps are the source of truth.

-## 4. Core Game Design
+## 5. Core Game Design

-### 4.1 Mechanics
+### 5.1 Mechanics

 - Each play charges `currentPrice`.
-- Split play amount across pot and fees (dev/treasury).
+- Split play amount across pot and fee vault (dev/treasury).
 - On play:
   - Update `currentWinner = msg.sender`.
   - Reset `deadline = now + roundDuration`.
-  - Increment play count and adjust price if using a curve.
+  - Increment play count; pricing stays fixed in MVP but hooks remain for future curves.

-### 4.2 Timing and Resolution
+### 5.2 Timing and Resolution

 - Use `block.timestamp` for deadlines.
 - `roundDuration`: recommended 240 seconds (configurable).
 - Anyone can call `finalize()` after expiry; winner can call `claim()` if exposed.
 - Plays are rejected after expiry.

-### 4.3 Pricing Models
+### 5.3 Pricing Models

-- Fixed: `price = basePrice`.
+- MVP: fixed pricing (`price = basePrice`).
-- Cliff curve: Increase by small increments at play-count cliffs.
-- Cap maximum markup (e.g., 25%) to avoid runaway costs.
-- Parameters:
-  - `basePrice`, `cliffSize`, `incrementBpsPerCliff`, `maxMarkupBps`.
+- Future: cliff curves or other capped bonding curves once spec'd.

-### 4.4 Fees and Splits
+### 5.4 Fees and Splits

-- `devFeeBps` = 1000–2000 (10–20%).
+- `feeBps` = 1000–2000 (10–20% typical) routed to a single fee recipient.
-- `treasuryFeeBps` optional.
+- Fee amount accrues on the round and can be withdrawn by the fee recipient anytime via `withdrawFees`.
-- Ensure fees ≤ 10000 bps; remainder goes to pot.
+- Ensure `feeBps ≤ 10000`; remainder goes to pot.
+- Multi-recipient splits are future work.

-### 4.5 Free Plays and Promotions
+### 5.5 Free Plays and Promotions (Future)

-- Early wallets can get a free play via Merkle allowlist or signed vouchers.
+- Track as backlog; MVP excludes free plays.
-- Free plays reset timer and update winner.
+- When implemented, free plays should reset the timer and may require sponsor-funded pot contributions.
-- Free play pot contribution can be 0 or sponsor-funded.

-### 4.6 Retroactive Rewards (Optional)

-- Winner gets majority; retro pool distributes to previous participants.
-- Use last-N inline payouts for gas control and/or Merkle claims for the rest.
-- Geometric decay or flat-per-unique-wallet options.

-### 4.7 Additional Prizes (Vaults)

-- Sponsors can add ERC-20/721/1155 prizes to a round.
-- Vault is paid at finalize to winner or split by retro rules.
+### 5.6 Payouts

+- `finalize` transfers the full pot to `currentWinner`.
+- Fee recipient can call `withdrawFees(roundId, amount, to)` at any time after fees accrue.
+- Contract retains fees until withdrawn, enabling batched dev payouts.

-### 4.8 Round Lifecycle
+### 5.7 Round Lifecycle

 States:
-- NotStarted → Active → Ended → Finalized → Archived
+- NotStarted → Active → Ended → Finalized → Ready

 Transitions:
 - `startRound`: sets parameters and initial deadline.
 - `play`: updates pot, fees, winner, deadline.
-- `finalize`: transfers pot, distributes prizes/retro, locks round.
+- `finalize`: transfers pot to the winner, marks round finalized, and records cooldown unlock time.
+- `startNextRound`: allowed once prior round is `Ready` and optional cooldown has elapsed.

+Cooldown:
+- `cooldownSeconds` defaults to 0 (start immediately) but can be set per round.
+- On finalize, `nextStartTime = endTime + cooldownSeconds`.
+- Hub rejects `startRound` if attempting to reuse the same series before `nextStartTime`.
+- `Ready` = `finalized` and `block.timestamp ≥ nextStartTime`.

-## 5. Multi-Token and Third-Party Launch
+## 6. Multi-Token and Third-Party Launch

-- Hub: multiple rounds per token via a central contract.
+- Hub: multiple sequential rounds per token/series via a central contract.
-- Factory: deploy minimal proxies per project/token for isolation.
+- Factory: deploy minimal proxies per project/token for isolation (post-MVP).
 - Hybrid: canonical USDC on Hub; partner-branded instances via Factory.

-## 6. UX Notes
+## 7. UX Notes

 - Approve or permit flows for ERC-20.
 - Show live countdown, current pot, and projected deadline.